brenomfviana/vjudge-rust/16-is-bigger-smarter/README.md

 ## Input

-The input will consist of data for a bunch of elephants, one elephant per line, terminated by the endof-file.
+The input will consist of data for a bunch of elephants, one elephant per line, terminated by the end-of-file.
 The data for a particular elephant will consist of a pair of integers: the first representing its size in kilograms and the second representing its IQ in hundredths of IQ points.
 Both integers are between 1 and 10000.
 The data will contain information for at most 1000 elephants.
 Two